soullmon/RialOverse/README.md

 ## 🧪 Rare Item !
 "If you're a Developer, or you can find! you'll find it and unlock the secret of rare items!"
 This isn't just a gimmick.
 There's a hidden secret for those looking for Rare Items.
 I've listed rare item info on the information board.

+## 🪄 Special Item !
+"If you're a Club, Royal, Builder or Helper you can enter the Code! and unlock Special items!"
+ I've send the code listed Special item in community.

 ## 🔮 What's Next?
 I envision RialOverse evolving into something new—perhaps a game, an interactive world, or even integration with blockchain technology or AI.
 But most importantly, I want RialOverse to be a place for play and expression.